ashejim/D418/.history/how_to_contribute_20240307163903.md

 ### If you have admin access

-Whoever set up the repo can provide write access.
+Whoever setup the repo can provide write access.

 ### Forking: Anyone can contribute